 Opportunities, organisation and provision for the teaching and learning of writing are as follows:

-Phonics and spelling: Daily Phonic sessions in Key stage 1 and Reception.
-This is used flexibly in year 3 where children may still need support in phonics acquisition.
+Phonics and spelling: Daily Phonic sessions in Key Stage 1 and Reception.
+This is used flexibly in Year 3 where children may still need support in phonics acquisition.

 Emergent writing: In Reception and Key Stage 1 children are given regular opportunities to write freely within a particular purpose for writing and across the curriculum.
-This gives them the opportunity to become emergent writers.
+This allows them the opportunity to become emergent writers.

 Guided Writing/Independent Writing: Each teaching sequence builds towards sustained narrative/non-narrative writing where children can show the skills they are acquiring in their independent work.

 Extended writing: Throughout the term, there are opportunities for extended writing.
 On a termly basis, samples of these extended writing outcomes are used for assessment purposes.
 Children are immersed in high-quality stimuli; books, film, pictures, sounds, to ensure they are truly inspired to write.